MSU-CSE491/CSE491/resources.md

 [CPP Insights](https://cppinsights.io/) - See how a compiler views your C++ code.
 Helps spell out many of the implicit assumptions that you might be making.

+[The C++ Subreddit](https://www.reddit.com/r/cpp) - New, useful resources are often announced here, along with interesting discussions about the C++ language.

 ## Video suggestions

 On the class [schedule](schedule.md) you will see class-by-class videos to watch for discussion.
 Here are some additional videos that were informative.